8base/Documentation/docs/projects/project-ui-walkthrough.md

 ![Frontend List](./_images/projects-project-ui-walkthrough-dashboard-frontend-list2.png)

 Select the frontend you want to work with and click the "Open" button.
-The App Builder opens in a new browser tab (as seen above).
+The project builder opens in a new browser tab (as seen above).

 #### All Environments
 The project dashboard's *All Environments* area provides information about your project roles, authorization profiles, file storage size, and database information for your backend application.
 There will only be database information if you have a backend application.